-(Veteran Trade Union Leader Philips Balendra Tampoe passed away at the age of 92 on September 1st 2014.Comrade Bala Tampoe as he was generally known created Trade union history by being the general secretary of the Ceylon Mercantile Union for an unbroken period of sixty – six years.To denote the first death anniversary of Comrade Bala Tampoe I am re-posting an article I wrote about him in May this yer to mark his 93rd birth anniversary on May 23rd………………DBSJ)
+(Veteran Trade Union Leader Philips Balendra Tampoe passed away at the age of 92 on September 1st 2014.Comrade Bala Tampoe as he was generally known created Trade union history by being the general secretary of the Ceylon Mercantile Union for an unbroken period of sixty – six years.To denote the third death anniversary of Comrade Bala Tampoe I am re-posting an article I wrote about him in May 2015 to mark his 93rd birth anniversary on May 23rd………………DBSJ)

 Remembering Comrade Bala Tampoe the Legendary Trade Union Leader on his 93rd Birth Anniversary -May 23